benblack769/city_gen/README.md

 This is because it will always be more advantageous to invest in a road surrounding the region then in the middle of the region in this greedy algorithm, even though intuitively, we may eventually want it to build across the region because of decreasing returns of investment.

-A more perfect version of this algorithm will look further into the future when making these decisions, but it is already kind of slow.
+A more perfect version of this algorithm will look further into the future when making these decisions, but it is already kind of slow, so a traditional method like a random forest will probably be impractical.

 ### Performance